Jouko Kuha: Trivia

-Kuha's world record was threatened to be disqualified, because competition organizers provided bib numbers with the BP logo, which was against amateur athletic's rules in that era.
+Kuha's world record was threatened to be disqualified, because competition organizers provided bib numbers with the BP logo, which was against amateur athletics' rules in that era.

 Kuha did not earn much money during his career.
 One week after setting the world record, he competed in Joensuu before well over 6000 spectators.
 Kuha had agreed to a fee the previous spring of 600 Finnish markkas, which corresponds to 824 Euros in 2008 currency.

 During his career 1958–95 Kuha ran the 3000 metres steeplechase 170 times.
 At the age of 41 (1981) he ran with a time of 9:00.61 and at about two months prior to his 50th birthday in 1989, 9:37.79.